D.C. United to open camp with a new coach and an unsettled roster

 Losada, 38, is getting personally acclimated: an apartment, bank account, car and driving routine.

 The professional side is not as settled for the Argentine, who in January left a head coaching job in Belgium and a 15-year stay in Europe to become MLS’s youngest leader.
-He then had to wait several weeks for a work visa before meeting his employers and players for the first time.
+He then had to wait several weeks for a work visa before he met his employers and players for the first time.

 Losada will get started with the club’s two longest-serving players recovering from offseason surgery and another key figure rehabbing a long-term knee injury.
 His top player is on loan to a Welsh club for another two months.

 He will wait for two planned acquisitions to cross the finish line and a third to move closer to resolution as the search for additional help continues.
-Recent trades have reaped not players, but the financial means to help round out the roster.
+Recent trades have reaped not players but rather the financial means to help round out the roster.

-The annual preseason retreat in Clearwater, Fla., was scrapped and the 34-game slate, less than six weeks from starting, remains in the hands of MLS’s schedule-makers.
+The annual preseason retreat in Clearwater, Fla., was scrapped, and the 34-game slate, less than six weeks from starting, remains in the hands of MLS’s schedule-makers.

 While those issues play out, United will begin workouts at its Buzzard Point stadium and, when necessary, use RFK Stadium’s training grounds.
 (A new practice facility in Leesburg is scheduled to open late this summer.)